-Lovoi liabilities in active markets as of the reporting date.
+Level 1 Observable inputs that reflect unadjusted quoted prices for identical assets or liabilities in active markets as of the reporting date.
 Active markets are those in which transactions for the asset or liability occur in sufficient frequency and volume to provide pricing information on an ongoing basis.
 Level 2 Observable market-based inputs or unobservable inputs that are corroborated by market data.
 Level 3 Unobservable inputs that are not corroborated by market data.
 These inputs reflect management's best estimate of fair value using its own assumptions about the assumptions a market participant would use in pricing the asset or liability.